AlFahimBinFaruk/OOP_All_You_Need_To_Know/java/Abstraction/readme.md

 ### What is Abstraction?
 * Data abstraction is the process of hiding certain details and showing only essential information to the user.
   Abstraction can be achieved with either **abstract** classes or **interfaces**
+* It hides the unnecessary code details from the user.
+Also,  when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.

 * Abstraction refers to hiding the internal implementation of the feature and only showing the functionality to the users.
 * Only **classes** and **methods** can be abstracted.
 * You cannot create abstract **constructor**.